reedjones/django-ranks/README.rst

 pip install django-ranks

+find the documentation on readthedocs https://readthedocs.org/projects/django-ranks/

-Detailed documentation is in the "docs" directory.
+or in the "docs" directory.

 Quick start
 -----------